tytydraco/yessleep/out/Three_years_ago_I_was_murdered_at_my_best_friends_wedding_Now_Im_hunting_that_bitch_down_Astrids_first_game_was_just_the_start.md

 The red on my hands was old, and I was sure it wasn’t fully real.
 It couldn’t be.
 I had showered and bathed four times a day since escaping Astrid’s game, scrubbing myself over and over again until my skin was red and raw—and somehow I still felt filthy.
 I still felt disgusting.

-No matter how many times I washed my hands, they were always red.
+They were always red.
 Always dripping.

 And no matter how many times I told myself it wasn’t real, that it was just one of many, many side-effects I was going through after being diagnosed with Post Traumatic Stress Disorder, I believed it.
 I didn’t have full clarity of how many people had died at my hand, and then came back multiple times to die all over again—or the amount of times I died myself.

 But the stains on my hands told me everything I needed to know.